 Bringing the body into a healthier, happier state also underlines another reason I advocate trying the functional health approach prior to jumping straight into procedures such as IVF.
 Chinese Medicine and Functional Medicine aims to treat the root causes of infertility itself.
 Though the data is controversial, there have been several studies that show a higher rate of birth defects in IVF. (albeit small 1.5% vs 1%).
 This leads me to wonder whether these defects are due in most part to the fact that the root cause of the infertility is not addressed throughout the ART procedures.
 Perhaps this leaves the body inadequately prepared for an optimally healthy pregnancy.
 Whatever the truth is here, it is just another reason to see how your body can improve through complementary health options before jumping straight into ART options.

 Western ART medicine certainly has its amazingly beautiful place in helping couples conceive, since many cannot without the technology.
 However couples should know that it does not have to be their first treatment choice.
 Functional nutrition, herbs, and acupuncture can actually treat the imbalances that exist in the body, thus treating the root cause of infertility.
 The idea is to create healthy babies and healthy parents.
 Using these holistic approaches, couples not only conceive, but will also experience a healthier pregnancy and postpartum once it is brought into the world.

 George Mandler CNS LDN LicAc will be sitting for his Board Certification in Reproductive Medicine in April.
 If you are having troubles conceiving please contact George for a free 15 minute consult to determine if I can support your reproductive health toward having a successful and healthy pregnancy.

-If you have any questions call the office 978-461-2001 and we will be happy to meet with you for a free consult about your specific fertility challenges.
+If you have any questions call the office 978-461-2001 and I will be happy to meet with you for a free consult about your specific fertility challenges.